 Today, Luke tells us about one of the first miracles in the early church.
 The impact of this miracle on the new community must have been astounding.
 People who were not aware of recent events must have taken note.
-Peter saw the occasion as a preaching opportunity, affirming Jesus as the Christ, the power by which the healing had occurred.
-The miracle declared God's existence; it also revealed how God's plan was being fulfilled in the good news of Jesus.
-Most of the chapter tells about Peter's sermon.
+Unbelievers were astounded.
+Peter saw the occasion as a preaching opportunity, affirming Jesus as the Christ, the one by whose power the healing had occurred.
+The miracle declared God's existence; it also revealed how God's plan was being fulfilled in the Good News of Jesus.
+Most of the chapter recounts Peter's sermon.
 The main point of Peter's sermon is the resurrection of the dead in Jesus.
-The words recorded in Acts 3 are only a summary, and seem to end abruptly.
-As the next chapter begins, we learn that Peter and John were interrupted by the Jewish leaders.
+The words recorded in Acts 3 are only a summary and seem to end abruptly.
+In the next chapter, we will learn that Peter and John were interrupted by the Jewish leaders.

 How many people would believe if they saw a miracle?
 Would everyone believe?
 Why would some possibly not believe?
-Why do you believe (or not believe?)
-On a scale of 1 to 10, how good would you say the good news is for you?
+Why do you believe (or not believe) in Jesus?
+On a scale of 1 to 10, how good is the "good news" for you?

-Dear God, we marvel that on some days the good news doesn't seem all that good to us.
-We marvel that we can be so nonchalant and uninvolved-even part of the time.
+Dear God, we marvel that on some days the Good News doesn't seem all that good to us.
+We marvel that we can be so nonchalant and uninvolved.
 We sometimes think that more visible activity and evidence of your presence would convince us, but we are not sure even of that.
 Increase our faith.
 Help us see you in the world around us today.
 In Jesus' name, Amen.